-Recruiters: Have You Created An Employment Value Proposition?
+Small Business Hiring Teams: Have You Created an Employment Value Proposition?

 What Is An EVP?

 Your EVP articulates the value you provide to your employees in exchange for their contributions.
-They contribute their skills, experience, time, and energy.
+For example, they contribute their skills, experience, time, and energy.
 Your value proposition is what you give them in return.

 It includes both quantifiable and intangible elements.
 Quantifiable components include salary, health insurance, pension plans, and tuition reimbursement.
-Perks include things like flexible schedules, telecommuting, on-site gym, meals, etc. If your company has a charitable arm, the humanitarian work might be important.
+Less quantifiable (though important) perks include things like flexible schedules, telecommuting, on-site gym, meals, etc. If your company has a charitable arm, that is part of the EVP.
 If you operate eco-responsibly, that could play a part.

-It’s never been more difficult to find top talent.
-And it’s never been more difficult to keep top talent.
-If you’re lucky enough to hire them, they can always leave if they’re not happy at your company.
+An Employee Value Proposition is a useful tool in any labor market.
+But it’s especially important now, because it’s never been more difficult to find top talent.
+And it’s never been harder to keep them.
+Indeed, if you’re lucky enough to hire them, they can always leave if they’re not happy at your company.

 You Can’t Express What You Don’t Understand

-If you don’t have clarity regarding your EVP, how can you convey it to prospective and current employees?
-Furthermore, how can your employees articulate it to passive candidates in their circle of influence?
+Furthermore, if you don’t have clarity regarding your EVP, how can you convey it to prospective and current employees?
+In addition, how can your employees express it to passive candidates in their circle of influence?

 How Do I Use An EVP?

-- To inspire existing employees to refer applicants
+- and inspire existing employees to refer applicants

 Employment Value Proposition stemmed from the concept of Unique Value Proposition.
-This is how marketers define the value you provide to your customers.
-It guides policies, marketing campaigns, and company messaging.
+This is how marketers define the value the company provides to the customers.
+It guides policies, marketing, and messaging.

 Improve Employee Referrals

-Your EVP plays a starring role in employee referral programs.
-If it’s well-communicated, your employees will internalize it.
-Then they can convey it to referrals and entice them to apply.
+Importantly, your EVP plays a starring role in employee referral programs.
+If it’s authentic and well-communicated, your employees will internalize it.
+In addition, they will be more likely to share it naturally with potential referral hires.
+Employee referral hires are golden because they:

 - Are less expensive to hire